 CredibleMeds® is an online resource that promotes the safe use of medicines.
 It was created and is maintained by AZCERT, a non-profit 501(c)3 organization.
 AZCERT was founded in 1999 as the university-based, federally funded Center for Education and Research on Therapeutics (CERT), with a mission to foster the safe use of medicines.
 In 2012, CERT became AZCERT or Arizona CERT, an independent non-profit organization incorporated in Arizona.
 AZCERT's website was renamed CredibleMeds® in 2014 to better reflect its scope and global recognition as a trusted resource on safe medication use for healthcare providers, research scientists and the public.
 AZCERT maintains CredibleMeds' databases and it's many resources and is best known for the QTdrugs List of drugs that have a risk of QT prolongation and a life-threatening cardiac arrhythmia known as torsades de pointes (TdP).
 Under a contract with the FDA's Safe Use Initiative, AZCERT developed and launched hospital-based clinical decision support systems that are now being expanded for all clinical environments and available for use online at MedSafety Scan®.

 Overview of CredibleMeds®

 Since its initial launch in 1999, CredibleMeds® has developed educational and research programs providing resources for medical professionals, researchers and consumers.
-Most notably, CredibleMeds® has built and applied a novel, systems-based approach to reduce harm from medications and drug-drug interactions (DDIs) – with a special focus on drugs that prolong the QT interval on the patient’s electrocardiogram and thereby increase the risk of torsades de pointes (TdP), a heart arrhythmia that can result in sudden cardiac death.
+Most notably, CredibleMeds® has built and applied a novel, systems-based approach to reduce harm from medications and drug-drug interactions (DDIs) – with a special focus on drugs that prolong the QT interval on the patient’s electrocardiogram and thereby increase the risk of TdP.